d-krupke/flachtex/README.md

 \newcommand{\importantterm}{\emph{ImportantTerm}\xspace}

-%%FLACHTEX-SKIP-START
+%%FLACHTEX-EXCLUDE-START
-Technicalities (e.g., configuration of Journal-template) that we want to skip.
+Technicalities (e.g., configuration of Journal-template) that we want to exclude.
-%%FLACHTEX-SKIP-STOP
+%%FLACHTEX-EXCLUDE-STOP

 \begin{document}